We love designing and developing websites, but what really drives us is solving problems and cultivating strong relationships with our clients

 </html>

-Check you page now.
 You should be seeing a Treeview structure in your page.
-The screenshot for what your page should look like is jsTree.png.
+The screenshot for what your page should look like is here.
 We have our fifth commit at this point(commit 5276b111ee250220a7d422fe86142f16bb45a1cc).

 Next we want to add some additional information(fields) about each object, so that we can operate on those fields.
-The additional information is stored as field "metadata". "metadata" is again an object containing key-value pairs for the additional information.
-So, the structure of "metadata" would be "metadata":{}
+The additional information is stored as field “metadata”. “metadata” is again an object containing key-value pairs for the additional information.
+So, the structure of “metadata” would be

-Let's name the information we want to store as "href".
+Let’s name the information we want to store as “href”.
 Lets store the value for this key as the url(We need it for our example).
-For object having "data" as "Gmail", its "metadata" becomes "metadata":{"href":"www.gmail.com"}
+For object having “data” as “Gmail”, its “metadata” becomes

-Similarly for all the objects and our code would look like
+Similarly for all the objects, and our code would look like

 <html>